 |"Community development begins in the everyday lives

 of local people."
 Margaret Ledwith 2005

-The Community Development Corporation serves residents of St. Mary's by
+The Community Development Corporation serves residents of

-County.
-The Corporation is a catalyst for positive change in
+communities throughout the County.
+The Corporation is a catalyst

-communities where commercial and residential redevelopment is needed.
+residential redevelopment is needed.

 commercial and residential development, the defense contracting

-community, the Patuxent River Naval Air Station, the St. Mary's County
+community, the Patuxent River Naval Air Station, the St. Mary's

-Economic and Community Development.
+Department of Economic and Community Development.

 2000, the Development Corporation has focused almost exclusively

 on commercial revitalization in the older commercial areas of

 Lexington Park.
 Projects such as the redevelopment of Lexington

-Improving older communities throughout St. Mary's County creates an
+Improving older communities throughout St. Mary's County creates

-A Catalyst for
+Catalyst for Positive Change

 46940 South Shangri-La